The Human Truth Foundation

 q=188.

-The Netherlands comes 43rd in the world with regard to its responsibility towards the environment.
+The Netherlands comes 43rd in the world regarding its responsibility towards the environment.
 This rank is derived from 7 data sets.
-The Netherlands comes in the best 20 in its score on the Green Future Index40 and in its environmental performance41.
-It does better than average in energy to GDP efficiency42, its forested percent change 1990-201543 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-But, things still need to improve in The Netherlands.
-The Netherlands does worse than average when it comes to annual meat consumption per person44 (still good for Europe) and in the rate of rational beliefs on the environment in the population45.
+The Netherlands comes in the best 20 for its score on the Green Future Index41 and in its environmental performance42.
+It does better than average in energy to GDP efficiency43, its forested percent change 2000-202044 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+The Netherlands does not succeed in everything, however.
+The Netherlands does worse than average in annual meat consumption per person45 (still low for Europe) and in the rate of rational beliefs on the environment in the population46.

 Higher is better